adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

     - `lb-rate`: arrival rate of leady-bucket curve.
 Can assign different rate units, `Mbps`...
 (But not `bps` alone)
     - `source`: The source of this flow, must be a station or switch.

-    A `flow` element can have multiple paths, it is then treated as separated flows with the same arrival parameters.
+    A `flow` element can have multiple paths thus representing a _multicast_ flow.
+Note that only the physical network format supports defining multicast flow.
     - `target`: Each target is a path, can assign a `name` to it.
 A list of nodes is written as its sub-element-tree.
 Each node is specified by a `path` entry with attribute `node` equals to a station/switch.

     Example: